Penny Annesley

 Training, qualifications & experience

-Prior to working as a counsellor I worked in refugee law representing asylum seekers in their legal appeals.
-I also worked as a manager of people doing that work and it was that role that led me to train as a counsellor as the lawyers I managed were struggling more with the emotional demands of the work than the legal demands and I wanted to be more equipped to support them.
-I enjoyed the counselling training so began to switch my career into the counselling world full time once training was completed.
+As the lawyers I managed were struggling more with the emotional demands of the work than the legal demands, I wanted to be more equipped to support them.
+I enjoyed the counselling training, so I began to switch my career into the counselling world full-time once training was completed.

-I now work as an external counsellor for a number of different organisations, both corporate and non-profit.
-I am experienced at boundaries within these settings and supporting employees through workplace related issues around stress and burnout.
+I now work as an external counsellor for several different organisations, both corporate and non-profit.
+I am experienced at boundaries within these settings and supporting employees through workplace-related issues around stress and burnout.

-I previously also worked as lead counsellor in an agency setting counselling vulnerable groups and have worked as a supervisor in a number of charitable organisations and counselling agencies throughout Bristol and London.
+Previously, I worked as a lead counsellor in an agency setting, counselling vulnerable groups and have worked as a supervisor in a number of charitable organisations and counselling agencies throughout Bristol and London.

 Member organisations